-- Solar PV schemes are not located on visually prominent upper valley slopes, especially those that are more open in character (i.e. between blocks of woodland). - The small scale of the landscape is maintained by ensuring schemes are in scale with the area in which they are located. - Development is located near existing settlement/ development so that the most remote and secluded areas remain free of development. - The diverse land cover patterns that characterise this LCT are maintained and solar PV development does not dominate any one area. - Solar PV development does no adversely affect areas of valued areas of seminatural habitat, including areas of semi-natural woodland, rushy meadows and riparian vegetation. - Solar PV development does not adversely affect the integrity of areas of medieval strip field enclosures, Barton fields and sensitive tracts of rough ground.
+- Solar PV schemes are not located on visually prominent upper valley slopes, especially those that are more open in character (i.e. between blocks of woodland). - The small scale of the landscape is maintained by ensuring schemes are in scale with the area in which they are located. - Development is located near existing settlement/ development so that the most remote and secluded areas remain free of development. - The diverse land cover patterns that characterise this LCT are maintained and solar PV development does not dominate any one area. - Solar PV development does not adversely affect areas of valued areas of seminatural habitat, including areas of semi-natural woodland, rushy meadows and riparian vegetation. - Solar PV development does not adversely affect the integrity of areas of medieval strip field enclosures, Barton fields and sensitive tracts of rough ground. - The heritage value and setting of the Grade II Knightshayes Court near Tiverton41 are conserved.